clairevania/COVID-19-Visualization-App/README.md

 ### How to Run the App ?
 #### Without MATLAB
-The 1MyAppInstaller_mcr.exe in the repository is a standalone application that runs without MATLAB.
-Download it from the repository and install it.The app then should be good to go !
+The [MyAppInstaller_mcr.exe](https://github.com/clairevania/Covid-19-Visualization-App/blob/main/MyAppInstaller_mcr.exe) in the repository is a stand-alone application that runs without MATLAB.
+Download it from the repository and install it.
+The app then should be good to go !

 #### With MATLAB
 1. Make sure that the current directory for MATLAB has all the files in myapp folder.